 You can and you should, just not in the exact same way.

-Narrator and you have different values, different goals, and different wants in life.
+The narrator and you have different values, different goals, and different wants in life.
 Also, if you remember, the Narrator tried to get rid of Tyler because he realized that he was actually insane and his other personality was a terroristic anarchist who started a cult.
 People never really think about it like that, huh?

 Just look at how ridiculous Fight Clubs looks without a visualization of Tyler: